AKC National Owner-Handled Series

-A. The inaugural end of year competition for the AKC National Owner-Handled Series will be held in conjunction with the AKC/Eukanuba show in December 2013.
-Dogs that finished ranked in the top ten (plus ties) for their breed for the 2012 or 2013 qualifying years will be invited to compete in the competition.
-The qualifying period for the 2012 qualifying year is January 1, 2012 through October 10, 2012.
-The qualifying period for the 2013 qualifying year is October 11, 2012 through October 9, 2013.
+A. The end of year competition for the AKC National Owner-Handled Series will be held in conjunction with the AKC/Eukanuba show in December 2014.
+Dogs that finished ranked in the top ten (plus ties) for their breed for the 2014 qualifying period will be invited to compete in the competition.
+The qualifying period for the 2014 qualifying year is October 10, 2013 through October 08, 2014.

 - Is the AKC National Owner-Handled Series the same thing as the Amateur-Owner-Handler Class?

-A. The Amateur-Owner-Handler Class is a regular class and the winner of this class will compete in the Winners Class for AKC Championship Points.
-The AKC National Owner-Handled Series is a special attraction that selects an owner/handled dog from all eligible dogs in the Best of Breed ring including the Winners Dog or Bitch.
+A. No, the Amateur-Owner-Handler Class is a regular class and the winner of this class will compete in the Winners Class for AKC Championship points.
+The AKC National Owner-Handled Series is a special attraction that selects an Owner-Handled dog from all eligible dogs in the Best of Breed ring including the Winners Dog or Bitch.
 However, no points towards a championship will be awarded in the Series.